nvkha/chat-bot-api/README.md

 # chat-bot-api

-#### This is project using flask to build a chat bot api.
-User request include a question, then
+#### This is project using flask to build a chat bot api.A api allow user request include a question, then
 #### systeam wil resonse inlude a anwser if have.

 ## Issue